FRCTeam1073-TheForceTeam/WPILibExtensions/README.md

 **[Tools:](#Tools)**
 These tools provide access to more functionality with the WPILib.

-*	Common Functions - Not much to say here, just contains some inline math functions that we'd usually otherwise end up writing at like five different spots in our code.
+*	[CommonFunctions](#CommonFunctions) - Not much to say here, just contains some inline math functions that we'd usually otherwise end up writing at like five different spots in our code.
 *	[LimitSwitch](#LimitSwitch) - Easily integrate Digital Limit Switches into code without worrying about equaling a return value
 *	[SmartCANJaguar](#SmartCANJaguar) - Contains functions for manipulating the mdoe a CANJaguar is in (*which is usually done in several calls*), and provides Stall Detection and Global Inversion.
 Very Useful.
 *	[SmartGyro](#SmartGyro) - A class to manipulate the values that a Gyro returns.
 Globally get angle measurements represented however you want.